Linda Crampton is a science writer and former high school teacher who loves poetry. She enjoys writing and reading poems.

 The specialized equipment of scientists enables them to make additional discoveries.
 Some of the items that they’ve found are stars, solar systems, and galaxies.
 Others are small and dense neutron stars, rapidly spinning pulsars, highly magnetic magnetars, black holes (areas of extremely dense matter that don’t emit light), and quasars (highly luminous objects powered by a black hole).
 The discoveries are intriguing, but questions remain.

-The Aurora Borealis (which is produced by activity on the sun’s surface) and solar flares and their effects remind us that even the star at the centre of our solar system is an impressive entity.
-The aurora is sometimes referred to as the northern lights.
+The Aurora Borealis and solar flares and their effects remind us that even the star at the centre of our solar system is an impressive entity.
+The aurora is sometimes referred to as the northern lights and can be a beautiful sight.
+It's created by the interaction of particles emitted by the sun and gases in our atmosphere.

 Sometimes the universe seems to be reaching out to us.
 Asteroids, comets, and meteoroids are visitors from space and are always interesting to see.
 According to NASA, they are “leftovers from the formation of our solar system 4.6 billion years ago.”
 A connection to such a distant time is amazing.